icon

 Is Sterile Compounding Certification Really Necessary?

 Yes.
-Some facilities such as large hospitals require IV certification even if you have experience and have worked in sterile compounding settings for years.
+Some facilities such as hospitals require IV certification even if you have experience and have worked in sterile compounding settings for years.
 The trend is shifting and most managers and recruiters want to see IV certification on your resume.

 Due to budget constraints and understaffing, most facilities don’t have the time to train new employees from scratch.
 There will still exist a training program specific to the procedures and processes for that facility.